CMMC Terms

 System Security Plan (SSP)

-A System Security Plan (SSP) is normally a document (or several documents) created by a cybersecurity professional which describes the information system of an organization.
+A System Security Plan (SSP) is normally a document (or several documents) created by a cybersecurity professional that describes the information system of an organization.
 This document is expected to be very detailed and in-depth about the network, devices connected to the network, software in use, clouds in use, and security requirements that have been implemented (or not).

 Creating and maintaining an SSP is listed as one of the requirements in NIST SP 800-171.
 Creating and maintaining an SSP is also listed as a CMMC Level 2 practice (CA.2.157).
 Per the reporting procedures supplement to DFARS 252.204-7012, after a cyber incident, the DoD Cyber Crime Center may request a copy of the SSP for review.

-SSPs are often more than 100 pages long, and should be updated regularly as the information system changes.
+SSPs are often more than 100 pages long and should be updated regularly as the information system changes.
 This document may contain vulnerability information about Critical Infrastructure companies.

 Training: System Security Plan for 800-171 and CMMC